grantmcdermott/etwfe/README.md

   lifting under the hood here.
 - [Fernando Rios-Avila](https://twitter.com/friosavila) for the
   [`JWDID`](https://ideas.repec.org/c/boc/bocode/s459114.html) Stata
-  module, which has provided a much-appreciated ground truth for checking results and whose elegant design helped inform my own choices for this R equivalent.
+  module, which has provided a welcome foil for checking results and whose elegant design helped inform my own choices for this R equivalent.